francismaile/portfolio/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is where is store projects I'm working on in the process of learning web development.
+This is where I store projects I'm working on in the process of learning web development.
 I'm also using this as a way to become proficient in using git and github for development.

 ### Built With